 I was an internationally known double bass player and keyboardist, as well as composer and improviser.
 I was based in London (UK) until late 1988, and worked extensively on the European scene, as well as in Asia, Australasia, and the US.
 I studied the bass with Eugene Cruft and was Principal bass in the National Youth Orchestra (UK).
 I gave a solo performance at the Wigmore Hall, London at the age of 15.
-I have worked with most of the leading new music and most chamber ensembles in London, such as the Almeida Ensemble, Berliner Band, London Sinfonietta, Music Projects/London, Nash Ensemble, Sonant, Spectrum and the Wallace Collection, as well as with symphony orchestras (such as the BBC Symphony) and many chamber orchestras.
-I have given premieres of many works for solo double bass (e.g. Bright, Bush, Bussotti, Feldman, Finnissy, Henze, Holmboe, Kagel, Knussen, Loevendie, Nicholson, Wallace, Xenakis) and many have been written for me.
+I have worked with most of the leading new music and many chamber ensembles in London, such as the Almeida Ensemble, Berliner Band, London Sinfonietta, Music Projects/London, Nash Ensemble, Sonant, Spectrum and the Wallace Collection, as well as with symphony orchestras (such as the BBC Symphony) and many chamber orchestras.
+I have given premieres of many works for solo double bass (e.g. Bright, Bush, Bussotti, Feldman, Ferneyhough, Finnissy, Henze, Holmboe, Kagel, Knussen, Loevendie, Nicholson, Wallace, Xenakis) and many have been written for me.
 I ceased bass playing in 2002.
-I continue to be active as keyboard player with other ensembles, and have previously worked as accompanist frequently with Hazel Smith (violin), John Wallace (trumpet).
-Colin Lawson and Peter Jenkin (clarinet) and also with Gerald English (tenor) and most recently, Torbjörn Hultmark (soprano trombone).
+I continue to be active as keyboard player with other ensembles, and have previously worked as accompanist frequently with Hazel Smith (violin), John Wallace (trumpet), Colin Lawson and Peter Jenkin (clarinet) and also with Gerald English (tenor) and most recently, Torbjörn Hultmark (soprano trombone).
 I was the keyboard player with the leading British jazz group Graham Collier Music from 1974-2013: my last recording with Graham (who died in 2011) was in November 2004 in the UK for the 'Celebration Band' at the London Jazz Festival, to perform and record.
-Most recently.
-I performed in the tribute to Graham's work in the London Jazz Festival (2012), and on the cd recordings of his last two suites (2013) which formed the double CD Luminosity (released 2014).
-I have played both bass and piano with Sydney Alpha Ensemble, and was amongst their featured soloists in 1995, and worked with other Australian ensembles such as Watt.
-I worked extensively as sole or principal bass player with the Australian Chamber Orchestra, I have conducted ensembles ranging from the Australian Chamber Orchestra and Sonant to the incipient Loose Tubes Orchestra and the Kinetic Jazz Orchestra.
+Most recently, I performed in the tribute to Graham's work in the London Jazz Festival (2012), and on the cd recordings of his last two suites (2013) which formed the double CD Luminosity (released 2014).
+I have played both bass and piano with Sydney Alpha Ensemble, was amongst their featured soloists in 1995, and worked with other Australian ensembles such as Watt.
+I worked extensively as sole or principal bass player with the Australian Chamber Orchestra.
+I have conducted ensembles ranging from the Australian Chamber Orchestra and Sonant to the incipient Loose Tubes Orchestra and the Kinetic Jazz Orchestra.

-I have collaborated with many important musicians, ranging stylistically amongst jazz musicians and improvisers from Ted Curson, Kathy Stobart, Terje Rypdal, and Tomas Stanko, to Derek Bailey, Evan Parker, Barry Guy and the London Jazz Composers' Orchestra.
+I have collaborated with many important musicians, ranging stylistically amongst jazz musicians and improvisers from Ted Curson, Kathy Stobart, Terje Rypdal, and Tomas Stanko, to Derek Bailey, Evan Parker, Barry Guy and the London Jazz Composers' Orchestra and including many Australians such as my regular collaborators Sandy Evans, Phil Slater and Greg White (who can be heard on several of our recordings).
 I have also collaborated with many eminent composers such as Mauricio Kagel, Pauline Oliveros, Krystof Penderecki and Karlheinz Stockhausen.